Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Dicke model

-In 1973, Y.~K. Wang and F.~T. Hioe~\cite{Wang1973}, K. Hepp and E.~H. Lieb~\cite{Hepp1973AP,Hepp1973PRA}, H.~J. Carmichael, C.~W. Gardiner and D.~F. Walls~\cite{Carmichael1973}, followed by G.~C. Duncan~\cite{Comer1974}, showed that, in the thermodynamic limit, the ground state of the Dicke model has a phase transition between a normal and a superradiant phase when the coupling between the atoms and the field reaches a critical value.
+In 1973, Y.~K. Wang and F.~T. Hioe~\cite{Wang1973}, K. Hepp and E.~H. Lieb~\cite{Hepp1973AP,Hepp1973PRA}, H.~J. Carmichael, C.~W. Gardiner and D.~F. Walls~\cite{Carmichael1973}, followed by G.~C. Duncan~\cite{Comer1974}, extended a previous analysis performed in 1969~\cite{Mallory1969}.
+They showed that, in the thermodynamic limit, the Dicke model has a phase transition between a normal and a superradiant phase.
+This transition persists at zero temperature when the coupling between the atoms and the field reaches a critical value~\cite{Hillery1985}.
 Since then, various other models have emerged from the Dicke model tailored to the needs of specific systems and approximations~\cite{Larson2021,MarquezPeraca2020}.

-The chaotic dynamics in the classical version of the Dicke model was studied by M.~A.~M. de Aguiar, K. Furuya, C.~H. Lewenkopf, M.~C. Nemes, and G.~Q. Pellegrino~\cite{DeAguiar1992,Furuya1998}.
-In 2003, C. Emary and T. Brandes revealed the presence of quantum chaos in the spectral energy fluctuations ~\cite{Emary2003PRE,Emary2003PRL}.
+The chaotic dynamics in the classical version of the Dicke model was first explored in the 1970s~\cite{Belobrov1976} and 1980s~\cite{Fox1987}, and then studied in the 1990s by M.~A.~M. de Aguiar, K. Furuya, C.~H. Lewenkopf, M.~C. Nemes, and G.~Q. Pellegrino~\cite{DeAguiar1992,Furuya1998}.
+In 2003, C. Emary and T. Brandes revealed the presence of quantum chaos in the spectral energy fluctuations~\cite{Emary2003PRE,Emary2003PRL}.

 The classical Hamiltonian for a set of $\mathcal{N}$ particles with identical mass and charge interacting with an electromagnetic field within a cavity can be described using the minimal-coupling Hamiltonian~\cite{Scully2008Book},